Brazil

 Adequacy Decisions.
 The ANPD can recognize that a foreign country or international organization provides an adequate level of personal data protection.
 This is the simplest mechanism, as it allows transfers without additional safeguards.

 Specific Contractual Clauses.
 When SCCs are insufficient, organizations may use specific contractual clauses as a subsidiary mechanism.
-These must mirror the language of SCCs as closely as possible and require prior ANPD approval.
+These must mirror the SCCs as closely as possible and require prior ANPD approval.

 Other Permitted Circumstances.
 International transfers are also permitted for international legal cooperation, protection of life or physical safety, data subject consent, compliance with legal or regulatory obligations, contractual necessity, and the regular exercise of legal rights.